gregseljak/gregseljak.github.io/_posts/2024-12-19-infsupmathjax.md

 \\[\overline{\lim}A_n=\cap_{n\geq 1}\cup_{j\geq n}A_j\\]

 The two concepts share notation because they are in some ways analogous to each other, but I never really thought about the precise correspondence between the two.
-The following "exercise" reveals more of a mnemonic than a really profound finding, but I wish I'd thought of it when taking Real Analysis.
+The following "exercise" shows a relationship that can be used as a mnemonic.
+It's not terribly profound, but I wish I'd thought of it when taking Real Analysis.

 \\[\text{Let }\{x_n\}\text{ be an infinite sequence in }\mathbb{R}\\]
 \\[\text{Let }A_n=(-\infty,x_n]\\]